 Santa Fe: Beauty Is In the Details:

 Santa Fe, New Mexico has a beauty that is intimate and accessible.
 Its greatest charms are at eye level and within reach.
 Really, your most important piece of photographic gear is a pair of comfortable walking shoes.
 The city is a walkable, living art gallery that rewards exploration.
-Sometimes the details that surround you can yield beautiful photos.
 Slow down.
 There’s beauty in the details.